 - Heat oil in a nonstick or well-seasoned skillet over medium-high heat.

-- Once hot, place the cod filet in the pan (skin-side down first, if using skin).
+- Once the pan is hot, place the cod filet in the pan (skin-side down first, if using skin).

 - Cook for 4–5 minutes until golden underneath and about halfway opaque.